megashyam/PitchPulse-WorldCup2026/README.md

 | Minute 45 | 0.965 | 0.554 |
 | Minute 75 | 0.613 | 0.372 |

-Log-loss falls monotonically from minute 15 (1.096) to minute 75 (0.613), dropping below the pre-match prior (1.044) by minute 75. n=12 matches, drawn from StatsBomb's 2018/2022-only World Cup coverage.
-The full 128-match pool has not been run through this checkpoint eval.
+Log-loss falls monotonically from minute 15 (1.096) to minute 75 (0.613), dropping below the pre-match prior (1.044) by minute 75 reflecting the model correctly gaining information as the match progresses